PennockTech/openpgpkey-control/README.md

    the current GnuPG keyring as reached with default options.
    It replaces the `keyrings/` area with fresh exports.
 2. `update-sites` deletes the `sites/` area and re-creates it.
+3. `update-dns-fragments` deletes the `dns/` area and re-creates it.
-3. `deploy-sites` deploys the _content_ area of sites; it has no knowledge of administrative setup or web-server configuration.
+4. `deploy-sites` deploys the _content_ area of sites; it has no knowledge of administrative setup or web-server configuration.
 That is outside the scope of this tool (or this repo, with no current plans to bring it in scope).
-4. `update-bundles` creates keyrings from configuration files with names starting `bundle.`; these bundles are expected to contain cross-signatures, so are not made from the versions of the files included in the repo.
+5. `update-bundles` creates keyrings from configuration files with names starting `bundle.`; these bundles are expected to contain cross-signatures, so are not made (exclusively) from the versions of the files included in the repo.

-Both of the first two tools mutate the content of this repository, but will often re-create the exact same content, letting Git handle the lack of differences.
-The third tool should make no local changes.
+Both of the first three tools mutate the content of this repository, but will often re-create the exact same content, letting Git handle the lack of differences.
+The fourth tool should make no local changes.
+The fifth tool creates content excluded from this repository.

+For OpenPGP Web Key Directory content, you use the three tools, in order:
+`update-keyrings`, `update-sites`, `deploy-sites`.

+For DNS zonefile fragments, you use `update-keyrings` then `update-dns-fragments`.

+For bundles of distributable keyrings, you use `update-bundles`.

 ### Customizing